Zachatoo/zach-young-dot-dev-content/snippets/templater.md

 ## Create links to all weekly notes in current month

 This script will create a list of links to all weekly notes that fall within the current month, using the current note as a reference.
-Assumes that the monthly note format of `YYYY-MM`.
+Assumes that the monthly note format of `YYYY-MM` and a weekly note format of `YYYY-[W]ww`.

 ```js
 <%*